jankoulaga/hadoop-hbase-phoenix/README.md

 To get the connection from your host i'm using the following setup:
 - run `boot2docker start`
 - run `boot2docker ip`
-- add the ip returned by boot2docker to `/etc/hosts` poiting to hbase-phoenix
+- add the ip returned by boot2docker to `/etc/hosts` pointing to hbase-phoenix
 - if you have a Phoenix library locally go to it and try to access it simply by executing `./sqlline.py hbase-phoenix:2181`

 Should work like a charm :)